abdulazizAlbarrak/Java-week3/Day2/Exercise-SpringPoll.md

 ![Screenshot (17)](https://user-images.githubusercontent.com/110352036/214044106-69893ed6-81bb-4abc-8966-38a4dd8a7e4a.png)

-### Ans3: "hey from message1" then -> "hey from message3" then -> "hey from message2"
+### Ans 3: "hey from message1" then -> "hey from message3" then -> "hey from message2"

 ## 4